Cpetak/Ecological_genomics/lab_notebook.md

 ANGSD again, this time we include the -pest and the doThetas flag -> ${mypop}.thetas.idx.pestPG -> into R

+Per-site values of Watterson’s theta (tW) and theta-Pi (tP): divide each statistic by the total number of sites

 ------
 <div id='id-section29'/>